I Eat Your Skin: Cast

+Character names provided below are uncredited on-screen.

 Production

 I Eat Your Skin was made by Del Tenney Productions.
 It is a regional film, defined by regional horror film specialist Brian Albright as one that is "(a) filmed outside of the general professional and geographic confines of Hollywood; (b) produced independently; and (c) made with a cast and crew made up primarily of residents of the states in which the film was shot."
 Although set on an island in the Caribbean, the movie was filmed in Miami Beach and Key Biscayne, Florida.
+Filming locations include the Hotel Fontainebleau and unspecified parks in Dade County.

 Academic film critic Peter Dendle notes several problems that point to the production phase of I Eat Your Skin.
 He writes that "All aspects of writing, staging, and dialog are hopelessly contrived."
 And as to the zombies themselves, he says that "The make-up effect consists of a coating of plaster over the face and neck (which apparently doesn't reflect decomposition, since it appears so quickly" and quotes James O'Neill as referring to them in his book Terror on Tape as "bug-eyed, crud-faced zombies".

 Tenney's original intent was to release the film - then known as Zombies - on a double feature with Frankenstein Meets the Space Monster.
 I Eat Your Skin was produced on a $120,000 budget, but did not find a distributor and sat unreleased for six years.
 Tenney eventually sold the film to Gross for $40,000.
 Film critic and psychometrist Bryan Senn notes that "Even in 1964, shooting a horror film in black-and-white and expecting to find a decent distributor was an act of pure optimism."
 Senn adds that, when Tenney was asked in an interview what he thought of I Eat Your Skin, he "laughingly admitted, 'I didn't like it very much; I thought it was sort of silly.'"

 In another interview, Tenney said that the film was shot in three weeks, not his "usual" two weeks because Twentieth Century Fox required him to use a union production crew.
 If he did not, he said, the company would not distribute the movie.
 Tenney felt that the union members were "slow and uncooperative."
 He also said that delays were caused by a hurricane and by members of the cast and crew needing medical treatment for snakebites and illnesses contracted in the Florida swamps during filming.

 I Eat Your Skin was given a "parental warning" ratings by two organizations: a GP rating by the Motion Picture Association of America (MPAA), and an A-III rating by the Catholic News Service.